 Fredrick McGhee, first African American lawyer in Minnesota

-On this date, we mark the birth of Fredrick L. McGhee, an African American lawyer and civil rights activist, in Mississippi, in 1861.
+On this date in 1861, we mark the birth of Fredrick L. McGhee.
+He was an African American lawyer and civil rights activist.

 From Mississippi, his father could read and write, and passed down to him the benefits of education.
 As a youngster, the family moved to Knoxville, TN, where he attended school with help from the Freedmen’s Bureau and the Presbyterian Church.
 Later he went to Chicago and worked as a waiter to pay for law school, graduating in 1885.

 McGhee was the first African American lawyer in the state of Minnesota.
 With a keen sense of legal business, his most notable asset was his ability as an orator in the courtroom.
 He won clemency for a client, Lewis Carter, a Black soldier falsely accused of a crime, from President Benjamin Harrison.
 He was always mindful of the plight of Blacks and sought to be a part of a legal solution.